demidko/graalvm-utility/README.md

 ## Build

 You can build the utility yourself from the source code.
-We need GCC or LLVM or Visual Studio toolchain, and xmake build system.
+We need GCC or LLVM or Visual Studio toolchain.
 If you are using Windows, you need to configure [`windowsVsVarsPath`](build.gradle.kts) property.

 ```shell
 ./gradlew clean build